 To the extent that the response you provide contains your, or your child's, personal information, the ministry collects that information under the authority of paragraphs 1 and 3 of subsection 8.1(1) of the Education Act.
 The ministry will use the personal information contained in your response to inform revisions to the Pupil Accommodation Review Guideline (PARG) and Community Planning and Partnerships Guideline (CPPG).
 These guidelines provide a framework for school boards to use when developing their own PAR and CPP policies.
-The ministry will only use the personal information contained in your response of informing revisions to the PARG and the CPPG.
+The ministry will only use the personal information contained in your response if doing so is necessary for the purpose of informing revisions to the PARG and the CPPG.
 The ministry will protect your personal information in accordance with the Freedom of Information and Protection of Privacy Act.